Back to Articles

 What is healthy ageing?

 Research has shown that 25% of ageing is determined by genetics.
-The other 75% is down to the lifestyle choices we make every day.
+The other 75% is down to lifestyle choices you make every day.

 These choices include how you stay socially connected, whether you challenge your brain, and how you think and feel about your life.

-Exercise is another important part of healthy ageing.
+How much physical activity you do is another important part of staying healthy as you age.

 Why is healthy ageing important?